DrakeRichards/rpg-cards-typst-templates/README.md

 ### Examples

-1. Copy the files in the `examples` directory to the `in` directory.
-1. Follow the instructions in the "Generating" section below.
+To generate the examples, run `typst compile cards.typ`

 ### Create Your Own Cards

-1. Create a new `yaml` file in the `in` directory for the card type you want to generate.
+1. Create a new file named `data.yaml`.
-    - Character: `in/character.yaml`
-1. Use the appropriate JSON schema in the `schemas` directory to help you create the `yaml` file.
+2. Use the JSON schema `schemas/data.schema.json` to help you create the `yaml` file.
+If you named the file `data.yaml`, and you are using Visual Studio Code, the schema will automatically be used to validate your file.
-    - Character: `schemas/character.schema.json`

 ### Generating

-1. Run one of the following commands depending on the type of card you want to generate:
-    - Character, landscape: `typst compile src/cards/character/landscape.typ out/character-landscape.pdf --root ./`
-    - Character, portrait: `typst compile src/cards/character/portrait.typ out/character-portrait.pdf --root ./`
-1. Output will be in the `out` directory.
+Run `typst compile cards.typ --data data.yaml` to generate the cards based on the `yaml` file.
+This will generate a PDF of all cards in the directory you run the command in.

 ## Customization